coderRKJ/Health-Passport-dApp/README.md

 ## Non-fungible tokens

-The Project's non-fungible-token standard is a part of the Solana Program Library (SPL), and can be characterized as a unique token with a fixed supply of 1 and 0 decimals.
-We extended the basic definition of an NFT on Solana to include additional metadata such as URI as defined in ERC-721 on Ethereum.
+The Project's non-fungible-token standard is a part of the Solana Program Library (SPL), which is characterized as a unique token with a fixed supply of 1 and 0 decimals.
+The examples have followed the ERC-721 standards of Ethereum, however we wish to have plans of having Unique non-transferrable utility that is similar to ERC-1238 standards.

 Below are the types of NFTs that can be created using the Metaplex protocol.